 “There was a law broken, but it was broken for all the right reasons,” the younger George explained to the Daily Mail.
 “And I’m here now because of it.
 It was love, it was love.”

-This Christmas, newly freed dad and son reunited to celebrate the life of the Christ Child, and, the life of George the Third.
+This Christmas, newly freed dad and son reunited to celebrate the life of the Christ Child, and, the life of George III.
 “The important thing is I'm alive and well, my father is home and we're together again.”

 Update 12-02-2019: This article has been updated to better clarify the names of George Pickering II and George Pickering III.
 LifeSite regrets any previous confusion.